My Collecting Story

 As a kid, I was a very picky eater.
 I didn't like mashed potatoes.
 My Nanny used to make me take bites of them (in attempt to break my pickiness) in exchange for UNC basketball cards too.
 I remember the Jordan UNC card was 10 bites.
 After I finished eating them, they asked if I liked them now- and I said "nope, but I wanted that card!"

-Now, 17 years later not much has changed- I still don't like potatoes, and I'm picky- and I still love cards.
+That was 2000, and now not much has changed- I still don't like potatoes, and I'm picky- and I still love cards.
 For that, I have to thank my Nanny for getting me started on a passion I will have & enjoy for the rest of my life.

 RIP Nanny, Jake loves you.